Ready for Part 2? Jump to here.

 Before diving into the full how-to, check out a few “before” shots of the entryway floor:

 Circa 2009, move-in day.
-Bad laminate is my mortal enemy, but I bought the house anyways.
+Bad laminate is my mortal enemy, but I bought the house anyway.
 It didn’t last long, I tore it out sometime that first year and painted the underlaying stamped cement gray.
 I clearly have a thing about previous-owner foot filth.
 As of last month with the completion of the new kitchen tile every single floor surface in my house has received an overhaul.
 Those tiles in particular, though, were pretty gross.

 Circa January 2012.
 The exposed painted cement that had lived beneath the laminate was a drastic improvement, but you can still tell that it was often a messy surface.
 It’s not that the tiles wouldn’t wipe clean with a little elbow grease, but the stamped lines in the cement are always dirty.
 As nice as it is to have the original-to-the-house feature exposed, it wasn’t great visually.